Hellmonk/bloatcrawl2/README.md

 * **Proteans** are a race of vaguely humanoid amoebas.
 They grow in health and size as they mutate.
 * **Quill orcs** love to read and hate close combat.
 They read books and scrolls at an uncanny pace.
 * **Shapeshifters** imitate monsters around them to an uncanny degree.
 They cannot control their shifting, and are only rarely seen in their true form.
+* **Silent Spectres** are terrible spirits that bring an unearthly silence to the area around them, preventing spell casting, divine invocations and even reading scrolls.
 * **Slitherier Nagas** are offbrand Nagas, and about twice as much everything.
 Extremely healthy, extremely stealthy, extremely big, and excruciatingly slow.
 * Less dextrous than other elves, **Squat Elves** have mastered the art of the power squat.
 They use this ability to enhance their strength and intelligence.
 * **Troll Two**: They're eating her!
 And then they're going to eat me!
 Oh my GAHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHD!